"Alexandra Nowakowski is delightful as the salacious Zerbinetta, tossing off her high E’s and her trills with aplomb. "

 THE CULTURAL CRITIC

 Praised for her "impassioned singing" by Opera News, coloratura soprano Alexandra Nowakowski recently won First Prize in the Marcella Sembrich International Voice Competition with the Kosciuszko Foundation.
-A first generation Polish-American, fluent in Polish and a dual citizen of the EU who trained at the Academy of Vocal Arts, Alexandra is currently a Domingo-Cafritz Young Artist at the Washington National Opera.
-In the 2018/19 season, she sings Nannetta in Act 1 of Falstaff and Clorinda in the La Cenerentola sextet with the WNO Orchestra under Joseph Colaneri.
-She joins the Apollo Orchestra in scenes from Strauss' Der Rosenkavalier as Sophie, and debuts with the Columbus Symphony for Mozart's Requiem under the baton of Rossen Milanov.
-She also participates in the Joyce DiDonato Master Class at Carnegie Hall, broadcast live on medici.tv.
+A first generation Polish-American who trained at the Academy of Vocal Arts, Alexandra is currently a Domingo-Cafritz Young Artist at the Washington National Opera where she sings Papagena and the YA performance of the Queen of the Night in The Magic Flute for the 2019/20 season.
+In the 2018/19 season, she sang Nannetta in scenes from Falstaff with the WNO Orchestra under Joseph Colaneri.
+She joined the Apollo Orchestra in music by Richard Strauss, and debuted with the Columbus Symphony for Mozart's Requiem under the baton of Rossen Milanov.
+She also participated in the Joyce DiDonato Master Class at Carnegie Hall, broadcast live on medici.tv.
 Nowakowski was the First Prize winner of the Vocal Arts DC Art Song Discovery competition, presenting a solo recital at The Phillips Collection in Washington, D.C.
 In the summer of 2019 she sings Zerbinetta in Ariadne auf Naxos with Wolf Trap Opera.

 Elsewhere, Alexandra debuted as Gilda in Rigoletto with the Verbier Festival under the baton of Stanislav Kochanovsky, broadcast live on medici.tv.
 She recently had a major orchestral debut with The Philadelphia Orchestra under Stéphane Denève, for which she was praised by Philadelphia Magazine for "command[ing] with her warm upper range."
 Ms. Nowakowski is passionate about baroque repertoire and recently had her debut singing the Bach B Minor Mass with the Bach Society Houston.
 Other concert repertory includes Carmina Burana, BWV 199, and the Bach Magnificat.